elgertam/syndicate-rs/README.md

     ./target/release/syndicate-server -p 8001

-If you have [`mold`](https://github.com/rui314/mold) available (`apt install mold`), you may be able to get an additional ~10% throughput by creating `.cargo/config.toml` as follows:
+If you have [`mold`](https://github.com/rui314/mold) available (`apt install mold`), you may be able to get faster linking by creating `.cargo/config.toml` as follows:

     [build]
     rustflags = ["-C", "link-arg=-fuse-ld=mold"]